Netting to zero

 The GHG protocol sets the standards & principles for measuring and managing carbon emissions and has divided all emissions from businesses into operational boundaries, defined as Scopes 1, 2 & 3 as outlined in Figure one.

-As a financial firm, for R&M, with three office locations, minimal purchase of power and no physical distribution of products, our own Scope 1 & 2 emissions are tiny.
-Scope 3 indirect emissions include 15 areas of activity that depend on an organisation and for us are by far the most material (80%+) and important to report.
+As a financial firm, for R&M, with three office locations, minimal purchase of power and no physical distribution of products, our own Scope 1 & 2 emissions are comparatively small, at 369 tonnes for the last financial year.
+That said, Scope 3 indirect emissions include 15 areas of activity that depend on an organisation and for us are by far the most material (80%+) and important to report.
 For a fund manager, Scope 3 is the Scope 1 and 2 emissions from the companies in which we invest.
 Some studies have shown that these financed emissions from investee activities can be up to 1,000 times bigger than the investor’s own.

 R&M stages to net zero